9 New Technology Trends That Will Shape Our Future

 With time, we should quickly see smarter integration of AR in our daily lives.
 Researchers also see big potential for AR in business – especially in industries such as manufacturing or advertising.
 AR-based ads will look pretty cool.
 Or extremely annoying.

 In the near future simulation software will not only benefit the army and other government organizations.
 It will extend its influence to areas like architecture, entertainment, and education.

 Already, both commercial headsets and software are being improved.
 The latest technological trends predict that the next 1-2 years will bring headsets offering higher-quality displays, more sensors, Wi-Fi capabilities and more.

 Australians have already found a creative use for this tech.
 FLAIM Systems, a local company specialized in training solutions, has developed an app that combines IoT and VR in the process of training firefighters.

-We have smartphones in our pockets, use smart wearables, talk to our smart speakers, and turn on our smart air conditioning remotely.
+We have smartphones in our pockets, use smart wearables, talk to our smart speakers, and rely on smart home security systems.